Serj-Sxhx/Vaults/01 Body of Work/Expressive Pedagogy.md

 Attending to those things would reduce the regret in a choice and increase

-'Time well spent': A ratio metric of thtime spent living by your values vs. living in regretful choices.

-By focusing on what we find meaningful, we can minimize regret and maximize time spent living by our values.
+'Time well spent': A ratio metric of the time spent living by your values vs. living in regretful choices.
+A we can minimize regret and maximize time spent living by our values.

 What is a value: In this case, a value is an attentional policy -- something which an agent can remind themselves of or bring to bear on the choice, which helps them to focus their attention on what they find meaningful.
 Where attending to those things would reduce the regret in a choice and increase time well spent, which is defined as the percentage of time spent living by your values vs. living in regretful choices.